firm-money/docs/docs/technical-documentation/oracles.md

 ## Oracle Provider

-- **Tellor**: Decentralized oracle network providing censorship-resistant price feeds for all Mustang Finance collaterals
+- **Tellor**: Decentralized oracle network providing censorship-resistant price feeds for all Firm Finance collaterals

 ## Usage

-These oracles are used as part of the PriceFeeds in the Mustang Finance protocol for:
+These oracles are used as part of the PriceFeeds in the Firm Finance protocol for:
 - Collateral valuation
 - Liquidation calculations
 - Risk management